HuangLab-SYSU/block-emulator-x/README.md

 ## ========================
-## Let Us Get Started to use BlockEmulator-X
+## Let us Get Started to use BlockEmulator-X

-### Running Basic-Scale Experiments
+### Running a built-in small-scale Experiment

-BlockEmulator v2.0 includes a startup script for basic-scale experiments (`example_run.sh`), which launches a setup with 4 shards, 4 nodes per shard, plus one Supervisor.
+BlockEmulator v2.0 includes a startup script for built-in small-scale experiments (`example_run.sh`), which launches a default set of settings with 4 shards, 4 nodes per shard, plus one Supervisor.
 This script can also automatically download dependencies, remove historical data, and compile the code.

-The basic-scale script is:
+The default small-scale script is:

 ```sh
 #!/bin/bash